-Keep Foodborne Illness Out of Your Kitchen
+Keep Food Poisoning Out of Your Kitchen

 - Clean all work surfaces often to remove food particles and spills.
 Use hot, soapy water.
 Keep nonfood items — mail, newspapers, purses — off counters and away from food and utensils.
 Wash the counter carefully before and after food preparation.

-- Wash dishes and cookware in the dishwasher or in hot, soapy water, and always rinse them well.
+- Wash dishes and cookware in the dishwasher or in hot, soapy water, and always rinse well.
 Remember that chipped plates and china can collect bacteria.

 - Pay close attention to the refrigerator and the freezer — shelves, sides and door — where foods are stored.
 Pack perishables in coolers while you clean or defrost your refrigerator or freezer.
 Splatters inside your microwave can also collect bacteria, so keep it clean.